-When To ClimbThe peak is snow-free May through November.
+When To ClimbThe peak is snow-free May through November, and April 1 is usually considered the earliest date to visit without snow gear.
 In the other months, snowfall varies greatly from year to year, and the peak could be free of snow in any month, but it is difficult to tell without visiting.
 Snow, when it comes, is usually no more than a foot deep.
-The chief problem with snow is that the last five miles of the dirt access road could become impassible.
+The chief problem with snow is that the last five miles of the dirt access road to Badger Spring could become impassible.
 The road can also be impassible when the snow melts in April and is replaced by mud.

 The best time to hike is the summer months.
 At 8,000 feet, the air is relatively cool compared to the deserts around Las Vegas.
-Always bring plenty of water however!
+Still, you should always bring plenty of water!

 The best time to arrive on the peak is very early in the morning, since the sun will be behind you when looking west toward the base.
 Evening is the worst, since you are looking into the sun, and the base tends to disappear in the glare.

 CampingCamping is allowed anywhere on BLM land (that is, almost anywhere in the outback of Nevada) without any fees or permits.
 There is a reasonable limit of 10 days in the same location.

 According to Nevada law, you cannot camp or park within 300 yards of any spring or watering trough used by cattle, because it scares them away.
 The main impact of this restriction is that you cannot camp or park at Badger Spring at the base of the mountain, but you can camp anyplace else.